Finding Your Way: For Women Who Have Lost Husbands or Partners

 - Shared Experiences: Find comfort in the shared experiences of others who have navigated similar paths of grief and healing.

-- Safe and Supportive Environment: Our experienced facilitators ensure this closed group of ~10 women maintain a safe, healing atmosphere for all.
+- Safe and Supportive Environment: Our experienced facilitators ensure this closed group of approximately 10 women maintains a safe, healing atmosphere for all.
 Meet with the same women over the course of four months.

 Support Group Meeting Details